Walk-In Cold Room in Kenya: The Complete 2026 Guide to Design, Installation & Maintenance

 How long does cold room installation take?

 For a standard small-to-medium cold room, installation typically takes 7–14 days from civil readiness to commissioning.
-Larger custom projects may take 3–6 weeks.
-Solar-hybrid installations require additional time for solar array setup.
+Larger custom projects may take 3–6 weeks, and solar-hybrid installations require additional time for solar array setup.

 Can I install a cold room in an existing building?